Documentation

 Require TLS on your catalog database

-Refer to your PostreSQL-compatible database provider’s documentation for information about installing TLS certificates and ensuring all connections are secure.
+Refer to your PostreSQL-compatible database provider’s documentation for installing TLS certificates and ensuring secure connections.

 If currently using an unsecure connection to your Catalog database, update your Catalog data source name (DSN) to remove the sslmode=disable query parameter: